geophysics-ubonn/reda/Readme.md

 (EIT).
 Hereby some ambiguity exists, as EIT can refer to tomographic measurements of the complex impedance (resistance plus polarization) in the frequency domain for only one frequency or for a whole frequency range.
-Sometimes multi-frequency measurements are thus reffered to as sEIT measurements (spectral electrical impedance tomography).
+Sometimes multi-frequency measurements are thus referred to as sEIT measurements (spectral electrical impedance tomography).

 The dimensionality of the data that is nowadays captures increases steadily,